muratk5n/thirdwave/en/2022/01/particles-and-ai.md

 One could say one of the most difficult computations in physics is the simulation of fluids (for which we have the proper equations for).
-But we don't use particles to simulate fluids, then why use such approach for "brain particles (neurons)"?...
+But we don't use particles to simulate fluids.
+Then why use such approach for "brain particles (neurons)"?...

 It's all about the formula.
 If one looks at fluid dynamics formulas, there is a term there that says 'if there is a pressure difference